aplteam/Tatin/docs/PackageConfiguration.md

 This optional flag was introduced with version 0.86.0.
 It might not exist in older versions of a package.
 If it does not exist then Tatin assumes that the package in question is not a user command.

 Note that for a package to be a user command the package must be constructed in a particular way.
-This is documented in a separate document.
+This is discussed in the "Publishing Packages" document.

 #### version